NextronSystems/thor-manual/usage/custom-signatures.rst

 -----

 There are different types of rules you can use to write your own custom rules.
-This chapter will explain all the methods you can use to write your onw rules.
+This chapter will explain all the methods you can use to achieve this.

 .. _Rules Modules: